solana-developers/professional-education/README.md

 ### 3 or so days before

-If at Solana Foundation NY office: collect the email that replied to the ‘action required’ email and send them to Ryan so attendees can have Openpath and get access to the floors they need
+Collect the email that replied to the ‘action required’ email and send them to your building security so attendees can access your building.

 ### Day before event